simdutf/simdutf/README.md

  * @param input         the UTF-8 string to convert
  * @param length        the length of the string in bytes
  * @param latin1_output  the pointer to buffer that can hold conversion result
- * @return the number of written char; 0 if the input was not valid UTF-8 string */ simdutf_warn_unused size_t convert_utf8_to_latin1(const char * input, size_t length, char* latin1_output) noexcept;
+ * @return the number of written char; 0 if the input was not valid UTF-8 string or if it cannot be represented as Latin1 */ simdutf_warn_unused size_t convert_utf8_to_latin1(const char * input, size_t length, char* latin1_output) noexcept;